ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 5. Attacking the enemy Nexus, if possible.
 6. Attacking jungle monsters.

-A sequence of basic macro actions combines into a single complex macro action.
-It is aimed at executing a plan with several steps.
-Here are examples of such actions:
+A series of basic macro actions can combine to form a complex macro action.
+It is aimed at executing a plan consisting of several steps.
+Here are examples of complex macro actions:

-* Split push to create a threat on the side lane and gain map control.
+* Split pushing to create a threat on a side lane and gain map control.

-* Siege the enemy base from two directions to destroy one of the inhibitors.
+* Sieging the enemy base from two directions to destroy one of the inhibitors.

-Each player has a task to select and execute the most advantageous macro action at the given moment.
+Each player must choose and execute the most advantageous macro action at any given moment.
 This action should disrupt any type of equilibrium in favor of the player's team.
 This way, he increases his team's chances of winning.

 ### 2.1.3 Game scenario